Idol Radio: Idol Radio Live in Macau (2025)

-On February 4, 2025, MBC Radio announced that Idol Radio would be holding the offline concert titled "Idol Radio Live in Macau" at the Venetian Arena on March 1-2, with The Boyz's Sunwoo and Eric as the hosts.
+On February 4, 2025, MBC Radio announced that Idol Radio would be holding the offline concert titled "Idol Radio Live in Macau" at the Venetian Arena on March 1–2, with The Boyz's Sunwoo and Eric as the hosts.
 The lineup consisted of Highlight (Lee Gi-kwang, Son Dong-woon), The Boyz, P1Harmony and Izna.
 Izna member Yoon Ji-yoon was absent due to hiatus.

 Idol Radio Special - Super Vibe Korea (2025)

-On October 3, 2025, MBC Radio announced that Idol Radio would be holding the special offline concert titled "Super Vibe Korea" at the Inspire Arena on December 6-7, with The Boyz's Sunwoo and Eric as the hosts.
-The lineup consists of E Sens, Lil Boi (Geeks), Camo, DJ Soda, AXN, M1nu and The Boyz.
+On October 3, 2025, MBC Radio announced that Idol Radio would be holding the special offline concert titled "Super Vibe Korea" at the Inspire Arena on December 6–7, with The Boyz's Sunwoo and Eric as the hosts.
+The Day 1 lineup consists of Gray, Camo, M1nu, and 82Major, while the Day 2 lineup consists of E Sens, Lil Boi (Geeks), AXN, and DKB, with DJ Soda and The Boyz also performing on both days.
 Timbaland, Trey Songz, Mims and Milli were initially named in the performing lineup, however on November 17, it was announced that due to unavoidable circumstances, their performances have been canceled.